druleton/druleton/bin/docs/hooks-helpers.md

 > local drush as defined in the configuration.

 #### drupal_drush_run
-The skeleton provides the option to use a locally (default) or globally installed drush command.
+Druleton provides the option to use a locally (default) or globally installed drush command.
 This function will check what to use based on the configuration variable [`$DRUSH_VERSION`][link-config-config-drush-version].
-If that variable is set to "global" then the globally installed drush will be used by the skeleton.
+If that variable is set to "global" then the globally installed drush will be used by druleton.

 The difference between this function and `drupal_drush` is that this command will not use by default `web` as the working directory.